Canvas is the official Learning Management System (LMS) of Illinois State University.

 You can add a rubric to an assignment to help students understand expectations for the assignment and how you intend to score their submissions.
 In addition to assignments, rubrics can also be added to graded discussions and quizzes.

-The Attendance (Roll Call) tool is used for taking attendance in Canvas courses.
+The Roll Call tool is used for taking attendance in Canvas courses.
 It can be used for online or face-to-face courses.
+This revised guide walks instructors through the process of taking attendance step-by-step, and it includes some alternatives to using the Roll Call tool.

 SpeedGrader makes it easy to evaluate individual student assignments and group assignments quickly.
 You can access SpeedGrader through Assignments, Quizzes, Graded Discussions, and the Gradebook.
 Watch video